QWERTZ: Swiss (German, French, Italian, Romansh), Liechtenstein, Luxembourg

 The layout of the Swiss keyboard is established by the national standard SN 074021:1999.
 It is designed to allow easy access to frequently used accents of the French, German and Italian languages and major currency signs.
-It was designed from the beginning for usage with multiple languages, also beyond Swiss languages, in mind.
+It was designed from the beginning for usage with multiple languages (not only those spoken in Switzerland) in mind.
 The difference between the Swiss German (sg) and the Swiss French (sf) layout is that the German variety has the German umlauts (ä, ö, ü) accessible in the unshifted state, while the French version has some French accented characters (é, à, è) accessible in the unshifted state.
 The actual keyboards have the keys engraved for both variations; the difference is only in the driver (software) settings.
 In the latest versions of Windows there are also separately listed driver settings for Swiss Italian and Swiss Romansh, but they correspond to the Swiss French and Swiss German layout, respectively.
-In Mac OS X 10.6 and Linux, only Swiss French and Swiss German are available, and on iPadOS, the only layout is Swiss German.
-(The Swiss German layout is not available for anything else.)
+In Mac OS X 10.6 and Linux, only Swiss French and Swiss German are available, and on iPadOS, the only layout for Switzerland is Swiss German.